graemerocher/micronaut-oraclecloud-workshop/lab_configuration/lab_configuration.md

 By default Micronaut will search any configuration files you have located in `src/main/resources` and has out-of-the-box support for many popular formats such as `.properties`, `.yml`, `.json` and so on.

 Let's try and modify the application configuration.
-Alter the `src/main/resources/application.yml` file and add configuration to alter the [server port](https://docs.micronaut.io/latest/guide/configurationreference.html#io.micronaut.http.server.HttpServerConfiguration) to 8081 by default:
+Edit the `src/main/resources/application.yml` file and add configuration to change the default [server port](https://docs.micronaut.io/latest/guide/configurationreference.html#io.micronaut.http.server.HttpServerConfiguration) to 8081:

     <copy>
     micronaut: